The entropic doubling constant and robustness of Gaussian codebooks for additive-noise channels: Entropy comparison inequalities

 where in~\eqref{genEPI} we used Lemma~\ref{lem:ep-fsa}~$(i)$ with $k=2$, and~\eqref{conv} follows from the fact that entropy does not decrease on convolution.
 Combining~\eqref{last} and~\eqref{upeersemi} yields the claimed bound~(\ref{doublingbound}).

 The sufficient condition for equality follows by direct computation. \end{proof}

 Since we have equality in~(\ref{doublingbound}) if $X$ is Gaussian, and because of the use of the EPI in the proof, it might be tempting to conjecture that the corresponding `only if' statement is also true, that is, that equality is achieved only if $X$ is Gaussian with $K_X$ proportional to $K_Z$.
 However, this is not the case, as the following example illustrates: Let $X$ be a random variable such that $h(X) = -\infty$, but $h(X+\p{X}) > -\infty$; see, e.g.,~\cite{bobkov:15} for an explicit such construction.
 Then $X$ is necessarily not Gaussian, while both sides of~\eqref{doublingbound} are~$+\infty$.
-We do not know whether an only if statement may be proved under additional assumptions on $X$.
+As we are not aware of a corresponding example with $h(X)>-\infty$, we do not know whether an `only if' statement for the case of equality may be proved under the assumption $h(X)>-\infty$ or, more generally, under other additional assumptions on $X$.